-As at the end of July 2020, the cost of COVID-19 stood at £0.4m, which includes £58k falling in 2019/20 which was offset by in-year underspends.
-The cost projections have been reviewed on a weekly basis throughout the crisis and will continue to be monitored closely.
-Whilst costs continue to be incurred and there is expected to be higher levels of expenditure on PPE into the future, there is no expectation that these will cause concerns with regard to ongoing financial viability of Staffordshire Police as all additional PPE costs are funded by Central Government.
 Councils are anticipating a potential deficit on the Collection Fund for Council Tax due to reduced collection rates and a decrease to the tax base (number of properties paying council tax).
-However, this will not affect the OPFCC's income in 2020/21.
-Under normal circumstances, any deficit arising on the Collection Fund would be declared during 2020/21 and distributed in 2021/22.
+However, this will not affect the OPFCC's income in 2021/22.
+Under normal circumstances, any deficit arising on the Collection Fund would be declared during 2021/22 and distributed in 2022/23.
 However, the Ministry of Housing, Communities and Local Government (MHCLG) has announced a phasing scheme that allows deficits arising in 2020/21 to be repaid over 3 years rather than 1, smoothing the impact across 2021/22, 2022/23 and 2023/24.

-We recognise that there remains uncertainty over the longer term impact of Covid-19 resulting from additional costs incurred and a reduction in Council Tax funding.
-A number of financial scenarios have been explored and will continue to be evaluated during 2020/21.
+We recognise that there remains uncertainty over the longer-term impact of Covid-19 resulting from additional costs incurred and a reduction in Council Tax funding.
+A number of financial scenarios have been explored and will continue to be evaluated during 2021/22.
 In light of the scenario-modelling, an earmarked reserve has been created to supplement budgeted contingencies in 2020/21 and beyond, and as such there is expected to be minimal impact on the general reserve balance even if the worst case materialises.

-Based upon the latest assumptions cash flow forecasts have been prepared out to the end of December 2021 which indicate for the most part positive cash balances.
-Cash balances will come under pressure around the early part of 2021 as is the normal cycle of operation and any shortfall can be met with PWLB borrowing should this be required.
-The assumptions used in the Medium Term Financial Plan (MTFP) and Reserves Strategy will be revised as necessary ahead of the next budget-setting round and reported to the Police Fire and Crime Panel.
+Based upon the latest assumptions cash flow forecasts have been prepared out to the end of July 2023 which indicate positive cash balances.
+The assumptions used in the Medium-Term Financial Plan (MTFP) and Reserves Strategy will be revised as necessary ahead of the next budget-setting round and reported to the Police Fire and Crime Panel.

-Based on our assessment of the financial and liquidity position of the PFCC/CC following the Covid-19 outbreak, there are no material uncertainties or concerns on the basis of preparing the 2019/2020 financial statements as a going concern.
+Based on our assessment of the financial and liquidity position of the PFCC/CC following the Covid-19 outbreak, there are no material uncertainties or concerns on the basis of preparing the 2020/2021 financial statements as a going concern.